Surgery

 We’ve put together a suggested list of ways in which you can prepare for surgery, from our perspective as patients.
 Your medical team will also have some tips and advice for you.

-Whatever type of surgery you are due to have (lumpectomy, mastectomy, reconstruction or auxilliary node clearance) here are some suggested items to get prepared:
+Whatever type of breast cancer surgery you are due to have (lumpectomy, mastectomy, reconstruction or auxilliary node clearance) here are some suggested items to get prepared:

 • Stock up on toiletries and medication Make sure you have sufficient toiletries, medication and prescription medications for during your hospital stay and the recovery period at home.
 You could also organise your ongoing medication to be delivered by your local chemist.
 Toiletries that are useful during your hospital stay are: toothpaste, regular facial toiletries or face wipes, soap, dry shampoo, wet wipes, throat lozenges, lip balm, hand cream and arnica cream for the bruising (but check with your surgeon whether you can use arnica cream).